 W231 Professional Writing Skills (3 cr.)
 P: W131 (with a grade of C or better).
-Focuses on nonfiction writing for the student whose career requires preparation of reports, proposals, and analytical papers.
-Emphasis on clear and direct objective writing and on investigation of an original topic written in report form.
-Course culminates in a primary research project.
+Focuses on expository writing for the student whose career requires preparation of reports, proposals, and analytical papers.
+Emphasis on clear and direct objective writing and on investigation of an original topic written in report form, including a primary research project.
+Evaluation is based on a portfolio of student's work.

 W233 Intermediate Expository Writing (3 cr.)
-This course is a logical extension of the rhetorical and stylistic principles introduced in W131.
+Expands upon the rhetorical and stylistic principles introduced in W131.
 Emphasis is on the writing process, modes of discourse reflective of professional writing, and language conventions.

 W250 Writing in Context (3 cr.)
-An intermediate-level expository writing course.
+Offers instruction in intermediate-level expository writing.
 Students study a contemporary issue and write papers on that issue.
 Topics will vary from year to year.
 May be repeated once for credit.

 W260 Film Criticism (3 cr.)
 Viewing and critiquing currently playing films, with emphasis on the quality of production and direction.
-Contemporary films are viewed; papers serve as a basis for discussion during class.
-No required texts, but students will be expected to pay for their movie admissions.
+Contemporary films viewed; papers serve as a basis for discussion during class.
+Students will be expected to pay for their movie admissions.

 W290 Writing in the Arts and Sciences (3 cr.)
-An introduction to academic writing as a means of discovery and record.
+Studies academic writing as a means of discovery and record.
 Study of and practice in the procedures, conventions, and terminology of the humanities, social sciences, and natural sciences.